AlexanderPihl/4sem-fullstack-flow1/README.md

   - [mymodule.js](https://github.com/AlexanderPihl/4sem-fullstack-flow1/blob/main/Week1-04-02-2021/mymodule.js)

 - **Provide examples and explain the es2015 features: let, arrow functions, this, rest parameters, destructuring objects and arrays,   maps/sets etc.**

+  **Destructuring** is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+That is, we can extract data from arrays and objects and assign them to variables.

+    ```JAVASCRIPT
+    // Before ES6
+    let introduction = ["Hello", "I" , "am", "Sarah"];
+    let greeting = introduction[0];
+    let name = introduction[3];

+    console.log(greeting);//"Hello"
+    console.log(name);//"Sarah"

+    // Basic Array Destructuring
+    let introduction = ["Hello", "I" , "am", "Sarah"];
+    let [greeting, pronoun] = introduction;

+    console.log(greeting);//"Hello"
+    console.log(pronoun);//"I"

+    // We can also do this with the same result.
+    let [greeting, pronoun] = ["Hello", "I" , "am", "Sarah"];

+    console.log(greeting);//"Hello"
+    console.log(pronoun);//"I"
+    ```

-  - **rest parameters**
+    **rest parameters**
       is an improved way to handle function parameter, allowing us to more easily handle various input as parameters in a function.
 The rest parameter syntax allows us to represent an indefinite number of arguments as an array.
 With the help of a rest parameter a function can be called with any number of arguments, no matter how it was defined.
 Rest parameter is added in ES2015 or ES6 which improved the ability to handle parameter.

     ```JAVASCRIPT
     function functionname[...parameters]//... is the rest parameter
     {